-The range for the center of gravity begins at 7 inches from the leading edge of the wing measured at the root and extends back .75"
+The range for the center of gravity begins at the rear the wing tube and extends 1" behind it.
 One of the best ways to fine tune the CG for your aircraft is the 45 degree line test.
 Fly the aircraft in front of you from left to right (or right to left if you prefer) at full throttle.
 Pull the aircraft into a 45 degree up line and establish this line.
 Roll the aircraft inverted, neutralize the elevator and pay close attention to what the plane does.
 Ideally the plane will continue on this line for several hundred feet before it starts to slowly level off.
 If the airplane immediately drops the nose and dives toward the ground it is nose heavy.
 If it begins to climb inverted toward the gear it is tail heavy.
-There is no need to have the Extra excessively tail heavy to perform 3D maneuvers.
+There is no need to have the MXS excessively tail heavy to perform 3D maneuvers.